• Home

 Stages

-In order to form a fully developed tooth, 5 main stages take place respectively as follows, with each of them being characterized by distinct morphological changes and cellular differentiations.
+In order to form a fully developed tooth, 6 main stages take place respectively as follows, with each of them being characterized by distinct but overlapping morphological changes and cellular differentiations.

 1- Initiation